Introduction to ASP.NET Core SignalR

 What is SignalR?

-ASP.NET Core SignalR is a library that simplifies adding real-time web functionality to apps.
+ASP.NET Core SignalR is an open-source library that simplifies adding real-time web functionality to apps.
 Real-time web functionality enables server-side code to push content to clients instantly.

 Good candidates for SignalR: